GiggleLiu/ScientificComputingForPhysicists/docs/src/chap3/tensors.md

     - `"ij->"`: sum of the elements of a matrix.
     - `"i->ii"`: create a diagonal matrix.
     - `"i->ij"`: repeat a vector to form a matrix.
+    - `"ijk->ikj"`: permute the dimensions of a tensor.

     Binary examples:
     - `"ij,jk->ik"`: matrix multiplication.